alexhernandezgarcia/alexhernandezgarcia.github.io/slides/oiq-mar25.md

 --

 .left-column-66[
-> _An implicated subject is neither a victim nor a perpetrator, but rather a participant in histories and social formations that generate the positions of victim and perpetrator, and yet in which most people do not occupy such clear-cut roles.
+> .highlight1[_An implicated subject is neither a victim nor a perpetrator], but rather a participant in histories and social formations that generate the positions of victim and perpetrator, and yet in which most people do not occupy such clear-cut roles.
 Less “actively” involved than perpetrators, implicated subjects do not fit the mold of the “passive” bystander, either._
 ]

 --

 .left-column-66[
-> _Although indirect or belated, their actions and inactions help produce and reproduce the positions of victims and perpetrators._
+> _Although indirect or belated, [implicated subjects'] .highlight1[actions and inactions help produce and reproduce the positions of victims and perpetrators]._
 ]

 ---